Notable Sales: Antonio Stradivari | Violin, 1699

 length of back 35.5cm.

 Described by the Strad Magazine as the first Stradivari of the Golden Period, the ‘Lady Tennant’ was owned by Charles Philippe Lafont, a French composer and violinist, until his death in 1839.
-Lafont served as chamber violinist to both Tsar Alexander I of Russia and Louis XVIII of France.
+Lafont served as chamber violinist to both Tsar Alexander I of Russia and King Louis XVIII of France.
 In a competition in Milan in 1816, he tied for first place with Niccolò Paganini.
-In 1839, he sold the ‘Lady Tennant’ to Henry Hill who passed it to his son, William Ebsworth Hill, when William founded W.E.
-Hill & Sons.
+After his death, the violin was acquired by John Alvey Turner, founder of the London-based music shop of the same name.
+At the time his shop sold fine Italian stringed instruments, although it has moved towards specialisation in banjos since the invention of the modern banjo in the mid-19th century.

 We offer buyers and sellers a bespoke private sale service, sourcing exceptional instruments and bows and matching them with the most discerning buyers.